 When a user initiates a request to access a website or application, their device sends a DNS query to a DNS resolver.
 Instead of providing a single IP address in response, the DNS resolver returns a list of IP addresses associated with the requested domain.
 Each IP address corresponds to a different server or location that can handle the request.

-DNS-based request routing point of control for geographic load distribution resides within DNS.
+The control point for geographic load distribution in DNS-based request routing resides within DNS.
 DNS-based request routing uses DNS for both site-to-site recovery and multi-site load distribution.
-A DNS request, either recursive or iterative, is accepted by the client and is directed to a data center based on configurable parameters.
+A DNS request, either recursive or iterative, is accepted by the client and directed to a data center based on configurable parameters.
 This provides the ability to distribute the load among multiple data centers with an active/active design based on criteria such as least loaded, proximity, round-robin, and round-trip time ( RTT ).

 DNS-based request routing becomes challenging if you have to support legacy applications without DNS name resolution.
 These applications have hard-coded IP addresses used to communicate with other servers.
 When there is a combination of legacy and non-legacy applications, the solution might be to use DNS-based request routing and IGP/BGP.

 Another caveat for this approach is that the refresh rate for the DNS cache may impact the convergence time.
-There will also be increased traffic flow on the data center interconnect link once a VM moves to the secondary site – previously established connections are hair pinned.
+Once a VM moves to the secondary site, there will also be increased traffic flow on the data center interconnect link—previously established connections are hairpinned.

 Route Health Injection ( RHI )

-Route Health Injection is a method used to improve network resilience by dynamically injecting alternative routes into the network.
-It involves the monitoring of network devices and routing protocols to identify potential failures or performance degradation.
-By preemptively injecting alternative routes, RHI enables networks to quickly reroute traffic and maintain optimal connectivity.
+Route Health Injection (RHI) is a method for improving network resilience by dynamically injecting alternative routes.
+It involves monitoring network devices and routing protocols to identify potential failures or performance degradation.
+By preemptively injecting alternative routes, RHI enables networks to reroute traffic and maintain optimal connectivity quickly.

 How does Route Health Injection work?